analogdevicesinc/ai8x-synthesis/README.md

 The `ai8x.py` file contains customized PyTorch classes (subclasses of `torch.nn.Module`).
 Any model that is designed to run on MAX78000/MAX78002 should use these classes.
 There are three main changes over the default classes in `torch.nn.Module`:

 1. Additional “Fused” operators that model in-flight pooling and activation.
-2. Rounding and clipping that matches the hardware.
+2. Rounding, clipping and activation that matches the hardware.
 3. Support for quantized operation (when using the `-8` command line argument).

 ##### set_device()